Pale-Crusader/learning-journal/README.md

-This first page is about the growth mindset.
+My name is Matthew Stewart.
+This first is my page created in CodeFellows 102 class.
+It is about the growth mindset as that is the core to success in this program..

 These are the note I wrote about Growth Mindset while listening: